physionetchallenges/physionetchallenges.github.io/2020/index.md

 ## <a name="announcements"></a> Announcements

+__July 1, 2020:__ We are now accepting entries for the official phase of the Challenge.
+For the first time, we are requiring teams to submit their pretrained models and code for training their models.
+See the [full announcement](https://groups.google.com/g/physionet-challenges/c/CS-XVt6vrVE) on the [Challenge forum](https://groups.google.com/g/physionet-challenges/) and the previous two announcements for details.

 __June 24, 2020:__ We have posted an updated SNOMED CT code mapping [here](https://github.com/physionetchallenges/evaluation-2020/blob/master/dx_mapping_scored.csv) and [here](https://github.com/physionetchallenges/evaluation-2020/blob/master/dx_mapping_unscored.csv) and an updated scoring metric in Python [here](https://github.com/physionetchallenges/evaluation-2020).
-See the [full announcement](https://groups.google.com/g/physionet-challenges/c/HKX8YQ36l2w) on the [Challenge forum](https://groups.google.com/g/physionet-challenges/).
+See the [full announcement](https://groups.google.com/g/physionet-challenges/c/HKX8YQ36l2w) on the [Challenge forum](https://groups.google.com/g/physionet-challenges/) for details.

 __June 8, 2020:__ We are releasing 4 new tranches of 12-lead ECGs with SNOMED-CT labels to complement the 2 previously released tranches.
 Altogether, 6 databases with 43,101 labeled recordings are now available.
 We will reopen the scoring system and release an updated scoring metric in the coming days.
-See the full announcement on the [Challenge forum](https://groups.google.com/forum/#!topic/physionet-challenges/0ldKZgDGi0Y).
+See the [full](https://groups.google.com/forum/#!topic/physionet-challenges/0ldKZgDGi0Y) on the [Challenge forum](https://groups.google.com/g/physionet-challenges/) for details.

 __June 3, 2020:__ All abstract acceptances and rejections have been announced.
 Please check the [Google Group announcement](https://groups.google.com/forum/#!topic/physionet-challenges/xC3y-rH-EWU) for more details.